Vegan Napoleon Dessert Recipe

 - Bake in the preheated oven for 15-20 minutes until golden brown.
 Remove from the oven and allow it to cool.

-- In a medium sauce pan over medium flame whisk together the cashew and coconut milk, maple syrup and tapioca or cornstarch.
+- In a medium sauce pan over medium flame whisk together the cashew and coconut milk, maple syrup, tapioca and cornstarch (you can use all tapioca or all cornstarch, I prefer to mix the two for a creamier texture that also sets really well, however either one works).
 Bring to a simmer and continue whisking for a good 5 to 10 minutes on medium-low flame until the custard has thickened.
-Whisk in the vanilla extract or seeds and allow to cool off.
+Whisk in the vanilla extract or seeds and allow to cool off, it will continue to thicken as it cools.
 (If you wish to give your custard a more yellowish tone make sure to whisk in the turmeric as well.
 Start with 1/8 tsp and up to 1/4 tsp so you don't overdo it.
-It won’t affect the flavor just the color).
+It wonโt affect the flavor just the color).1 cup cashew milk, 1 cup coconut milk, 1/2 cup maple syrup, 3 tsp vanilla extract, 2 Tbsp cornstarch, 2 Tbsp tapioca starch, 1/8 - 1/4 tsp turmeric

 - Carefully separate the top and bottom part of the puff pastry, it should easily come apart.
 Place the bottom parts in a small baking dish lined with parchment paper.